yucornetto/MGMatting/README.md

 [FBA Matting](https://github.com/MarcoForte/FBA_Matting)

 ## Lisence
-Research only
+Research only;

-Can only be redistributed under a Creative Commons Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0) license; the terms of which are available at https://creativecommons.org/licenses/by-nc/2.0/deed.en_GB.
+The Can only be redistributed under a Creative Commons Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0) license; the terms of which are available at https://creativecommons.org/licenses/by-nc/2.0/deed.en_GB.